Mission duration: Most deployments are 12 months in duration.

-The objective is to make the Palestinian Civil Police (PCP) into a competent security force of the future Palestinian State, based on the principles of democratic policing, neutrality and community service.
+The objective is to build the capacity of the Palestinian Civil Police (PCP) as a security force, based on the principles of democratic policing, neutrality and community service.

 Deployed police officers assist the PCP by advising and closely mentoring its members, specifically senior officials at district, headquarters and ministerial level.
 In their advisory role, Canadian police assess the training needs of the PCP and assist with mentoring, training, equipping and professionalizing its members.

 Operation PROTEUS is a Canadian Armed Forces deployment to Jerusalem to support the work of the Office of the United States Security Coordinator (USSC) for Israel and the Palestinian Authority.